chipjacks/strava-client/docs/UploadsApi.md

   file: File.new("/path/to/file.txt"), # File | The uploaded file.
   name: "name_example", # String | The desired name of the resulting activity.
   description: "description_example", # String | The desired description of the resulting activity.
-  private: 56, # Integer | Whether the resulting activity should be private.
   trainer: "trainer_example", # String | Whether the resulting activity should be marked as having been performed on a trainer.
   commute: "commute_example", # String | Whether the resulting activity should be tagged as a commute.
   data_type: "data_type_example", # String | The format of the uploaded file.